MoH-Malaysia/covid19-public/epidemic/linelist/README.md

 ### Cases

 From the 4th of June onwards, the cases linelist is accessible as a single file via Amazon S3 in either [CSV](https://moh-malaysia-covid19.s3.ap-southeast-1.amazonaws.com/linelist_cases.csv) or [parquet](https://moh-malaysia-covid19.s3.ap-southeast-1.amazonaws.com/linelist_cases.parquet) format.
 Prior to the 4th of June, the cases linelist was split into chunks of 500,000 cases each to manage file size - we have ported it over to Amazon S3 to avoid this practice.
-The S3 URLs function in the same way as GitHub raw endpoints, and can be used for direct connection from (for example) a Jupyter Notebook.
+The S3 URLs function in the same way as GitHub raw endpoints, and can be accessed directly from (for example) a Jupyter Notebook.

 All aggregated data on cases is derived from this linelist.